detky/PowerArray/README.md

 	.Sort({ lastName: Sort.AscendingIgnoringCase});
 ```

-Both codes do exactly the same thing, but the second is (at least for me ;), much easier to understand.
+Both codes do exactly the same thing, but the second is much easier to understand.
+It uses the **Where** and **Sort** PowerArray methods.

-`Just one line, if you want to see it that way.`
-It uses the **Where** and **Sort** PowerArray methods,
-and is just a small example of what this library does: **it simplifies your code.
+This small example  express what this library does: **it simplifies your code.
 Makes it intuitive, more readable.
 Functional.**

 **PowerArray** extends the Array prototype by adding additional features to work with any array in a compact and intuitive way.

  The principal functions attached to the Array prototype are **Where** (for filtering), **Sort** (for sorting) and **RunEach** (for iterative tasks),
  which are available on any array after loading this library.
 Everything else is available throw the "pa" global variable.

- <a name=''>Worried about changes on the prototype?</a>
+ <a name='#ArrayPrototypeChanges'>Worried about changes on the Array Prototype or Global variables?</a>

 ## Filtering with the **Where** function